DavtabaseDave/DentistryDocx/Intro/How-To-Add-Edit-DTSX-Packages.md

 ## SQL Server holding tables
 When creating holding tables the best way is in SSMS using openquery() against a linked server to the Oracle DB to create the new table structure based on the Oracle columns.
-This avoids any data mismatch complications
+This avoids any data mismatch complications and also speeds the building of local table schema

 ## 1. Setup Source data